 Imagine your world, nation, community, organization is experiencing crisis.
 Or is in the process of merging with another organization.
 Or is downsizing.
 Or the new CEO has announced an upcoming reorganization.
-Productivity and profitability need to stay in place, while expectations are in flux and employees (maybe even you!) are unsure of whether they will retain their position.
+Productivity and profitability need to stay in place, while expectations are in flux and employees (maybe even you, leaders and coaches!) are unsure of whether they will retain their position.
 How to successfully communicate while uncertain?

 Anxiety runs high (maybe even yours!)
 It is literally hard to think clearly and make good decisions because when we are living in fear, our amygdala (part of our brain) has been “hijacked”.
 Our bodies get the message it is time for fight or flight and we feel our heart racing, our stomach or shoulders clenched, sweat forming on our brow.